VincentMasselis/RxUIKotlin/README.md

 🛑 **Work in progress** : Destructive code is often commited on this repo, an alpha release will be released with jitpack when the library will be stable enough.

 ## Introduction
-This library is made to manage your subscriptions when fetching data with RxJava2 inside a `Activity`, a `Fragment`, a custom `View` or a `Service`.
+This library is made to manage your subscriptions when fetching data with RxJava2 inside a `Activity`, a `Fragment` or a `ViewHolder`.
 It cancel your request depending of the state of the lifecycle by disposing your subscription (calling `dispose()` on the `Disposable` object).

 Unlike [RxLifecycle](https://github.com/trello/RxLifecycle), this library doesn't transform your observable by emitting `onComplete()` when your view is gone, it just `dispose()` your `Disposable`, that's all.
 So you can use `Single` or `Completable` in your code without manually handle every `CancellationException`.